Three ways to cover a graph: Introduction

+The main goal of this paper is to introduce the following three parameters, each of which represents how well $H$ can be covered with respect to $\mc{G}$ in a different way:

+The \emph{global covering number}, or simply \emph{covering number}, is the most classical one.
+It is the smallest number of graphs from $\mc{G}$ needed to cover the edges of $H$ without covering non-edges of $H$.
+All kinds of arboricities, e.g. star~\cite{Aki-85}, caterpillar~\cite{Gon-09}, linear~\cite{Aki-81}, pseudo~\cite{Pic-82}, and ordinary~\cite{Nas-64} arboricity of a graph are global covering numbers, where the covering class is the class of star forests, caterpillar forests, linear forests, pseudoforests, and ordinary forests, respectively.
+Other global covering numbers are the planar and outerplanar thickness~\cite{Bei-69,Mut-98} and the track number~\cite{Gya-95} of a graph.
+Here, the covering classes are planar, outerplanar, and interval graphs, respectively.

+In the \emph{local covering number} of $H$ with covering class $\mc{G}$ one also tries to cover the edges of $H$ with graphs from $\mc{G}$ but now minimizes the largest number of graphs in the covering containing a common vertex of $H$.
+We are aware of only two local covering numbers in the literature: {The bipartite degree} introduced by Fishburn and Hammer~\cite{Fis-96} is the local covering number where the covering class is the class of complete bipartite graphs.
+It was rediscovered by Dong and Liu~\cite{Don-07} as {the local biclique cover number}, and recently it has been studied in comparison with its global variant by Pinto~\cite{Pin-13}. {The local clique cover number} is another local covering number, where the covering class is the class of complete graphs.
+It was studied by Skums, Suzdal, and Tyshkevich~\cite{Sku-09} and by Javadi, Maleki, and Omoomi~\cite{Jav-12}.

+Finally, the \emph{folded covering number} underlies a different, but related, concept of covering.
+Here, one looks for a graph in $\mc{G}$ which has $H$ as homomorphic image and one minimizes the size of the largest preimage of a vertex of $H$.
+Equivalently, one splits every vertex of $H$ into a independent set such that the size of the largest such independent set is minimized, distributing the incident edges to the new vertices, such that the result is a graph from $\mc{G}$.
+The folded covering number has been investigated using interval graphs and planar graphs as covering class.
+In the former case the folded covering number is known as the interval number~\cite{Har-79}, in the latter case as the splitting-number~\cite{Jac-85}.

-While some covering numbers, like arboricities, are of mainly theoretical interest, others, like thickness, interval-number and track-number have wide applications in VLSI design~\cite{Agg-91}, network design~\cite{Ram-92}, scheduling and resource allocation~\cite{Bar-06,But-10}, and bioinformatics~\cite{Jos-92,Jia-10a}.
-The three covering numbers presented here not only unify the notion in the literature, they as well seem interesting in their own right, e.g., provide new approaches to attack or support classical open problems.
+While some covering numbers, like arboricities, are of mainly theoretical interest, others, like thickness, interval number, and track number, have wide applications in VLSI design~\cite{Agg-91}, network design~\cite{Ram-92}, scheduling and resource allocation~\cite{Bar-06,But-10}, and bioinformatics~\cite{Jos-92,Jia-10a}.
+The three covering numbers presented here not only unify some notions in the literature, they as well seem interesting in their own right and may provide new approaches to attack classical open problems.